sohyule/RepData_PeerAssessment1/PA1_template.md

 ## 52704
 ```

-Examine the total number of steps taken from the new data and compare with the old ones.
+Examining the total number of steps taken from the new data and the old, one can see that
-The **means** and the **medians** are virtually identical naturally because the imputation used amounts to adding the same data 8 times.
+the **means** and the **medians** are virtually identical naturally because the imputation used amounts to adding the same data 8 times.

 ```r